Why we created Sherlock

 onefinestay is offering them [potential home hosts] a bit of a carrot — in the form of some cutting edge digital convenience.

 I can see how this is really going to appeal to people who want to have a wired home of the future.

 We have tried to anticipate any and all potential questions you might have about Sherlock.
-You can read our illuminating answers here.
+You can read our FAQ answers here.